IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

 Let's take an super simple example of a bank which has information stored in 2 tables in a DB:

-* USERS - This which has user specific info (user_id, name, age, dob etc)
+* USERS - This which has user specific info (user_id, name, age, dob etc).
-* ACCOUNTS - This holds the account balance of each user with user_id being the common field between the 2 tables
+* ACCOUNTS - This holds the account balance of each user with user_id being the common field between the 2 tables.

 1. Given the above DB example, the prompt (also known as context) we need to provide to the code LLM is as below:
    ```
    You are a developer writing SQL queries given natural language questions.
 The database contains a set of 2 tables.
 The schema of each table with description of the attributes is given.
-Write the SQL query given a natural language statement with names being not case sensitive
+Write the SQL query given a natural language statement with names being not case sensitive.

     Here are the 2 tables :